digital360/keboola-xero-ex/README.md

 * consumer_key and consumer_secret - visible after the application registration
 * private_key and public_key - certificates
 * parameters - parameters passed with the call to API to get the report
-* report_name - name of the report to download
+* endpoint - name of the endpoints to download - might be a string or an array